 Current filter:

 Hawke’s Bay has got behind the country’s goal to become Predator-Free by 2050.
-The first phase of the $4.86 million project, called Whakatipu Mahia, will focus on removing possums from Mahia Peninsula within four years.
+The $4.86 million project, called Whakatipu Mahia, focuses on removing possums from Mahia Peninsula.

 Check out the Predator Free Hawke's Bay website to learn more about the projects.

-The Predator Free Hawke’s Bay Project builds on the success of the Poutiri Ao ō Tāne and Cape to City ecological restoration projects, enabling an economy of scale across 700,000 ha of the Hawke’s Bay region.
-Poutiri Ao ō Tāne and Cape to City have been tackling predator control and restoring plants and wildlife across Hawke’s Bay since 2011 and 2015 respectively.
+The Predator Free Hawke’s Bay project builds on the success of the Poutiri Ao ō Tāne and Cape to City ecological restoration projects.
+Poutiri Ao ō Tāne and Cape to City have previously tackled predator control and plant and wildlife restoration across Hawke’s Bay.

 The new funding builds on these two existing projects, enabling an expansion of effort to the Māhia Peninsula.
-The focus is on a possum-free Māhia, with simultaneous control of feral cats and mustelids, low cost farmland suppression, incorporating the use of wireless trap technology, and learning to enable a pathway to eradication
+The focus is on a possum-free Māhia, incorporating the use of wireless trap technology, and learning to enable a pathway to eradication.

 Find out more about the project in our video.